George D. Alan Works with OSHA to Promote Worker Safety and Health

 OSHA offers a number of resources for businesses and organizations to work cooperatively with the Agency.
 For more information on OSHA's cooperative programs, please visit Directorate of Cooperative and State Programs (DCSP).

-Developed through the OSHA On-site Consultation Program and the Sealant Waterproofing and Restoration Institute Alliance (September 2010).
+- Developed through the OSHA On-site Consultation Program and the Sealant Waterproofing and Restoration Institute (SWR Institute) Alliance (September 2010).

 1SWR Institute is a nonprofit corporation of approximately 230 commercial contractors, manufacturers and consultants engaged in the application, design and manufacture of sealant, waterproofing and restoration products.